sh4nnongoh/CoinHallCopy/README.md

           App
 ```

 The application will be wrapped by the various contexts, allowing the application components to pull data and methods as needed.
 All methods / functions will be stored in the `CoinHallMethodContext` component as their execution do not change over the product lifecycle.
 Each of the entities has a separate `static` and `dynamic` context, allowing isolated rendering of individual components in the application.
-This leaves room for exapansion in our frontend project, as future objects can be slot in as needed to the right context or even having their own context.
+This leaves room for expansion in our frontend project, as future objects can be slot in as needed to the right context or even having their own context.

 ### Cache